iiasa/message-ix-models/doc/global/energy/resource/renewable.rst

 the assessment described in the Global Energy Assessment (Rogner et al., 2012 :cite:`rogner_chapter_2012`) and Johnson et al. (2016 :cite:`johnson_vre_2016`) and are the same across all narratives.
-Geothermal deployment is not limited by a resource potential in |name|
+Geothermal deployment is not limited by a resource potential in |MESSAGEix|
 but by the technology diffusion constraints described in Section :ref:`techchange`.
-In this context, it is important to note that typical MESSAGE scenarios do not consider the full technical potential of renewable energy resources, but rather only a subset of those potentials, owing to additional constraints (e.g., sustainability criteria, technology diffusion and systems integration issues, and other economic considerations).
+In this context, it is important to note that typical |MESSAGEix|
+scenarios do not consider the full technical potential of renewable energy resources, but rather only a subset of those potentials, owing to additional constraints (e.g., sustainability criteria, technology diffusion and systems integration issues, and other economic considerations).
 These constraints may lead to a significant reduction of the technical potential.

 .. _tab-depl:
-.. list-table:: Assumed global non-biomass renewable energy deployment potentials in |name|.
+.. list-table:: Assumed global non-biomass renewable energy deployment potentials in |MESSAGEix|.
 Wind and solar potentials from the ScenarioMIP-CMIP7 assessment (Fricko et al., 2026 :cite:`fricko_wu_2026`); where the potential differs across the SSP narratives, the range is given.
 Estimates from the Global Energy Assessment (Rogner et al., 2012 :cite:`rogner_chapter_2012`) also added for comparison.
    :widths: 24 28 28
    :header-rows: 2

    * - Source
-     - |name|
+     - |MESSAGEix|
      - Rogner et al., 2012 :cite:`rogner_chapter_2012`
    * -
      - Deployment Potential [EJ/yr]